ILLINOIS STATE ARCHIVES

-A Disposal Certificate is also to be filed sixty (60) days before the reproduced digital record is disposed of.
+A Disposal Certificate is also to be filed thirty (30) days before the reproduced microfilm or digital record is disposed of.
 If you are disposing of scanned copies or microfilm please indicate after the record series title that these are microfilmed or scanned versions of the record and sign in the lower right hand corner of the form.

 Disposal Certificates are to be retained permanently along with the agency's copy of their Application for Authority to Dispose of Local Records.
 Both documents are open records and should be available for public inspection at your agency.